mozilla-mobile/ScrollingCardView/README.md

 The card's corner radius, background color, and shadow are customizable.

 ## Motivation
-We wanted a card view widget that hugs its content until the card view was as large as the screen, then it would allow the user to scroll its content to ensure all of it was visible.
-As far as we could find, this library doesn't exist.
+As far as we could find, no existing library met the requirements for the card view we describe above.

-We could repurpose an existing card view library and build the growing/scrolling functionality on top of it, but this could be fragile and hard-to-extend.
+We could repurpose an existing card view library and build the growing/scrolling functionality on top of it, but this be hard-to-extend and fragile.

 ScrollingCardView was originally created for use in [Mozilla's Project Prox][prox].